dullage/starlingbank/README.md

 2. Balance Data
 3. Savings Goal Data

-To save on wasted API calls no data is collected when you initialise a StarlingAccount.
  You have to request / refresh each set of data as required with the following commands:

 ```python
 my_account.update_account_data()